nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### FAQ
 Q: How do I transfer my data to another Computer? <br>
 A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous DSAce home folder.

+Q: How do I make my own quiz questions? <br>
+A: CRUD quiz questions are part of our future plans.

+Q: Why is there a need for both enter quiz and start attempt? <br>
+A: This makes it easier to implement other quiz mode commands in the future (open for extension).

 --------------------------------------------------------------------------------------------------------------------